 Did Your Loved One Pass Away?

 If you believe nursing home negligence or abuse caused your relative’s death, talk with an experienced Seattle nursing home abuse attorney immediately.
 Your family might have the right to file a wrongful death lawsuit.
 You can demand compensation for your loved one’s personal injury damages, funeral and burial expenses, and the losses suffered by the close, surviving family members.

 Call us for Advice Today

-Whether your loved one has told you they are being harmed, or you notice signs of neglect or abuse, you should talk with an experienced nursing home and elder abuse lawyer in Seattle as soon as possible.
-We will investigate the situation and advise you and your loved one of your legal options, including pursuing compensation through a personal injury claim.
+Whether your loved one has told you they are being harmed, or you notice signs of neglect or abuse, you should talk with an experienced nursing home abuse attorney in Seattle as soon as possible.
+We will investigate the situation and advise you and your loved one of your legal options, including pursuing compensation.